-No. Description 10.8† Strategic Alliance Agreement, dated July 21, 2000, by and between F.H.
-Faulding & Co.
-Limited and Cumberland Pharmaceuticals Inc. including notification of assignment from F.H.
-Faulding & Co.
-Limited to Mayne Pharma Pty Ltd., dated April 16, 2002 10.9† Kristalose Agreement, dated April 7, 2006, by and among Inalco Biochemicals, Inc., Inalco S.p.A., and Cumberland Pharmaceuticals Inc. 10.9.1†† Amendment to Kristalose Agreement, dated April 3, 2008, by and between Inalco S.p.A., Inalco Biochemicals, Inc., and Cumberland Pharmaceuticals Inc. 10.9.2†† Second Amendment to Kristalose Agreement, dated July 1, 2008, by and among Inalco Biochemicals, Inc., Inalco S.p.A., and Cumberland Pharmaceuticals Inc. 10.9.3†† Third Amendment to Kristalose Agreement, dated April 6, 2009, by and between Inalco S.p.A., Inalco Biochemicals, Inc., and Cumberland Pharmaceuticals Inc 10.10† License Agreement, dated May 28, 1999, by and between Vanderbilt University and Cumberland Pharmaceuticals Inc. 10.11# Employment Agreement effective as of January 1, 2009 by and between A.J.
+No. Description 10.9† Kristalose Agreement, dated April 7, 2006, by and among Inalco Biochemicals, Inc., Inalco S.p.A., and Cumberland Pharmaceuticals Inc. 10.9.1†† Amendment to Kristalose Agreement, dated April 3, 2008, by and between Inalco S.p.A., Inalco Biochemicals, Inc., and Cumberland Pharmaceuticals Inc. 10.9.2†† Second Amendment to Kristalose Agreement, dated July 1, 2008, by and among Inalco Biochemicals, Inc., Inalco S.p.A., and Cumberland Pharmaceuticals Inc 10.10† License Agreement, dated May 28, 1999, by and between Vanderbilt University and Cumberland Pharmaceuticals Inc. 10.11# Employment Agreement effective as of January 1, 2009 by and between A.J.
 Kazimi and Cumberland Pharmaceuticals Inc. 10.12# Employment Agreement effective as of January 1, 2009 by and between Jean W. Marstiller and Cumberland Pharmaceuticals Inc. 10.13# Employment Agreement effective as of January 1, 2009 by and between Leo Pavliv and Cumberland Pharmaceuticals Inc. 10.14# Employment Agreement effective as of January 1, 2009 by and between J. William Hix and Cumberland Pharmaceuticals Inc. 10.15# Employment Agreement effective as of January 1, 2009 by and between David L. Lowrance and Cumberland Pharmaceuticals Inc. 10.16†† Third Amended and Restated Loan Agreement by and between Cumberland Pharmaceuticals Inc. and Bank of America, N.A., dated December 30, 2008.
 10.17# 1999 Stock Option Plan of Cumberland Pharmaceuticals Inc. 10.18# 2007 Long-Term Incentive Compensation Plan of Cumberland Pharmaceuticals Inc. 10.19# 2007 Directors' Compensation Plan of Cumberland Pharmaceuticals Inc. 10.20 Form of Indemnification Agreement between Cumberland Pharmaceuticals Inc. and all members of its Board of Directors.
-10.21† Lease Agreement, dated September 10, 2005, by and between Nashville Hines Development, LLC and Cumberland Pharmaceuticals Inc. 10.21.1†† First Amendment to Office Lease Agreement, dated April 25, 2008, by and between 2525 West End, LLC (successor in interest to Nashville Hines Development LLC) and Cumberland Pharmaceuticals Inc. 10.22.1† Sublease Agreement, dated December 14, 2006, by and between Robert W. Baird & Co.
+10.21† Lease Agreement, dated September 10, 2005, by and between Nashville Hines Development, LLC and Cumberland Pharmaceuticals Inc. 10.21.1†† First Amendment to Office Lease Agreement, dated April 25, 2008, by and between 2525 West End, LLC (successor in interest to Nashville Hines Developmen LLC) and Cumberland Pharmaceuticals Inc. 10.22.1† Sublease Agreement, dated December 14, 2006, by and between Robert W. Baird & Co.
 Incorporated and Cumberland Pharmaceuticals Inc. 10.22.2 Addendum to Sublease Agreement, dated May 5, 2007, by and between Robert W. Baird & Co.
 Incorporated and Cumberland Pharmaceuticals Inc. and consented to by Nashville Hines Development, LLC.
-10.23† Amended and Restated Lease Agreement, dated November 11, 2004, by and between The Gateway to Nashville LLC and Cumberland Emerging Technologies, Inc. 10.24 First Amendment to Amended and Restated Lease Agreement, dated August 23, 2005, by and between The Gateway to Nashville LLC and Cumberland Emerging Technologies, Inc. 10.24.1 Second Agreement to Amended and Restated Lease Agreement, dated January 9, 2006, by and between The Gateway to Nashville LLC and Cumberland Emerging Technologies, Inc.
+10.23† Amended and Restated Lease Agreement, dated November 11, 2004, by and between The Gateway to Nashville LLC and Cumberland Emerging Technologies, Inc. 10.24 First Amendment to Amended and Restated Lease Agreement, dated August 23, 2005, by and between The Gateway to Nashville LLC and Cumberland Emerging Technologies, Inc. 10.24.1 Second Agreement to Amended and Restated Lease Agreement, dated January 9, 2006, by and between The Gateway to Nashville LLC and Cumberland Emerging Technologies, Inc. 10.25†† Manufacturing Agreement, dated February 6, 2008, by and between Bayer HealthCare, LLC, and Cumberland Pharmaceuticals Inc. 10.26# Employment Agreement effective as of July 1, 2008 by and between Martin E. Cearnal and Cumberland Pharmaceuticals Inc.